 The Reporters’ Lab is a center for journalism research in the Sanford School of Public Policy at Duke University.
 Our core projects focus on fact-checking, but we also do occasional research about trust in the news media and other topics.

-The Lab is funded by the Knight Chair endowment as well as grants from Knight Foundation, the Google News Initiative, the Facebook Journalism Project and Craig Newmark.
+The Lab is funded by the endowment from the Knight Chair in Journalism at Duke.
+In the past, some projects have been funded by grants from Knight Foundation, the Google News Initiative, the Facebook Journalism Project and Craig Newmark.

 Along the way, we’ve worked with many collaborators, including The Washington Post, PolitiFact, FactCheck.org and other fact-checkers; Google, Facebook, YouTube, Schema.org, Jigsaw and other tech organizations; the Bad Idea Factory software development collective; researchers and computer scientists at Duke, the University of Texas at Arlington and Digital Democracy, an initiative of Cal Poly’s Institute for Advanced Technology and Public Policy; the International Fact-Checking Network and more.